The Astrology Podcast

 Again, she’s not making the statement, “You have to be wealthy in order to attend an astrology conference,” but I think she was making the better point that you have to appreciate the luxuries you do have.

-CB: Privilege–that was the term I was thinking about earlier.
-I couldn’t think of it.
-Diana and I talked about it a lot.
-But privilege–knowing and identifying your areas of privilege and where you have that.
+CB: Privilege, that was the term I was thinking about earlier I couldn’t think of it that Diana and I talked about it a lot.
+But privilege, knowing and identifying your areas of privilege and where you have that.
 But it’s often something that’s a blind spot because people take it for granted.

 SFR: Exactly.
 And this takes us back to Valens, right?
 Because that’s one of the things that he really gets into in terms of “honors”, “heads of holy places”, all these particular people.
 I mean, it was aristocracy, which I think also was continued by Abu Ma’shar in terms of talking about that.
 But privilege doesn’t just have to be on the level of you’re born to aristocracy.

 CB: Right.
 Yeah, it can come in many different forms, especially depending on what houses your benefics are placed in, for example.
 Why don’t we do our last one?